MBB Consulting: What’s Different About the Big 3 Firms

 MBB Comparison

-The MBB consulting firms can seem very similar to those new to the industry, but they consider their cultures and approach to client work unique.
+The MBB consulting firms can seem very similar to those new to the consulting industry, but the cultures and approaches to client work are different.
 Each firm looks for recruits who understand their firm’s uniqueness and fit their firm best.
-Getting a job offer from any of the MBB firms might sound more than enough.
-But, getting to know more about a particular firm will help you to land an offer and to decide between the Big 3 offers, if you get more than one.

 McKinsey & Company

 McKinsey has evolved over time but it also has kept its culture intact.
 The obligation to dissent runs deep in McKinsey’s culture and was shaped under the leadership of Marvin Bower, managing partner from 1950 to 1967.
-He believed that each and every individual in the firm should dissent if they felt that their team’s problem-solving was flawed or the recommendation they were giving was not the best for the client.
+He believed that each and every individual in the firm should actively analyze ideas that are different than their own and also iterate on others’ ideas, especially if they felt that their team’s problem-solving was flawed or the recommendation they were giving was not the best for the client.

 McKinsey has been quick to adapt to changing times.
-They were early adopters of the concept of functional groups to deal with the increased complexity of the problems faced by their clients.
-They realized the need for expertise and went ahead with developing deep functional knowledge in areas such as sales & marketing, data analytics and coding, and operational excellence.
+They were early adopters of the concept of functional practices to deal with the increased complexity of the problems faced by their clients.
+They built with deep functional knowledge in sales & marketing, data analytics and coding, and operational excellence.
 More recently, McKinsey has gotten into the digital realm of technology and artificial intelligence-driven transformations.

-McKinsey’s recruitment process follows the same flow as that of BCG or Bain with some nuances in the way initial screening or interviews are conducted, as discussed below.
+McKinsey’s recruitment follows the same process as that of BCG or Bain, with some nuances in the way initial screening or interviews are conducted, as discussed below.

-• Interviewer-led cases: McKinsey case interviews are interviewer-led rather than candidate-led.
+• Interviewer-Led Cases: McKinsey case interviews are interviewer-led rather than candidate-led.
 This means that your interviewer will lead you through a series of problems to solve rather than letting you decide where and how to start solving the case.
 This format of the interview doesn’t change the difficulty level.
-If you follow the same 4-step process of opening -> structuring -> analyzing -> closing, you can ace the case.
+If you follow the same 4-step process of opening -> structuring -> analyzing -> recommendation, you can ace the case.

-• Fit assessment: In McKinsey’s recruitment process, the fit of a candidate is checked in all the interviews.
-Bain and BCG conduct the fit interviews separately from the case interviews.
-The behavioral questions are asked either at the beginning or the towards the end of the interview, with the rest of the interview focused on the case.
+• Fit Assessment: McKinsey assesses a candidate’s fit in all interviews.
+Bain and BCG conduct fit interviews separately from case interviews.
+McKinsey’s behavioral questions are asked either at the beginning or towards the end of the interview, with the rest of the interview focused on the case.

-• Fit traits tested: Apart from the common traits of problem-solving and leadership, McKinsey tests the personal impact and entrepreneurial drive of the candidates.
+• Fit Traits Tests: Apart from the common traits of problem-solving and leadership, McKinsey tests the personal impact and entrepreneurial drive of the candidates.

 • Use of Digital Assessments: McKinsey, for a long time, recruited on campus at core schools and hired most of its new analysts and associates from these schools.
 With a broadened focus on hiring the best talent irrespective of geography, McKinsey has started using online assessments, specifically the McKinsey Problem Solving Game, to effectively gauge the problem-solving skills of individuals.